OdinProAgrica/hpycc/README.md

 ## Main Functions
 Below summarises the key functions and non-optional parameters.
 For specific arguments see the relevent function's documentation.
 Note that while retrieving a file is a multi-thread process, running a script and getting the results is not.
-Therefore if your file is quite big you may be better off saving the results of a script using run_script() with a thor file output then downloading the file with get_file().
+Therefore if your file is quite big you may be better off saving the results of a script using run_script_internal() with a thor file output then downloading the file with get_file_internal().

 ### get_output(script, server...) & save_output(script, server, path...)
 Run a given ECL script and either return the first result as a pandas dataframe or save it to file.